Doing UTF-8 in Windows #

 andmakepath

-- environment access functions
+- environment access functions:

 putenv

-and `getenv - character classification functions
+- character classification functions

 is...